 - Petitions for this privilege are approved only if the committee judges that the student’s valid educational objectives for an Augustana degree can be met best through concurrent registration.

-Students who seek to take coursework between terms when they are not enrolled at the college (i.e. summer or J-term in not enrolled at Augustana) must seek prior approval of the coursework through the regular transfer policies and procedures.
+Students who seek to take coursework between terms when they are not enrolled at the college (i.e. summer or J-term if not enrolled at Augustana) must seek prior approval of the coursework through the regular transfer policies and procedures.
 The dates of the proposed transfer course (start and end dates) may not overlap with any dates a student is enrolled full time at Augustana.
 Full time is defined as 12 credits during a semester and one course for J-term.

 5. Final Official Transcripts Required: All transfer work must be validated through an official transcript sent directly to the Office of the Registrar (mail or an approved e-service vendor.)
 Transcript must include the number of credits earned and a final grade.
 It is the responsibility of the student to verify an official transcript will be released documenting completion of the coursework and to arrange to have those transcripts sent to the college.